 President Barack Obama: Well you know, it’s a wide variety of letters.
 Some people write to tell me a story about their situation; maybe they’ve lost their home and they want to know why we can’t have programs to get the banks to modify their mortgages.
 Some might write to say their child has an illness and they haven’t been able to get health insurance and [ask if we] can help.
 Sometimes they write and say they think I’m an idiot [laughs].
 Sometimes they write and say they think I’ve been doing a good job.
 So, it’s a cross section of America, but it’s very valuable to me because sometimes, in this beautiful place that we call the White House, you can feel isolated from the people.
 Because of security concerns I’m not able to just go and take a walk, sit down at a barbershop or at a restaurant and just talk to people as easily as I used to.
 And these letters, on a day-to-day basis, are able to keep me connected.

 Don Francisco: Mr. President, we also wanted to bring questions from our audience.
 They submitted their questions via Sábado Gigante official page on Facebook and through our cameras.
 If it’s ok with you, we’ll pause for a moment and when we come back we will choose a few for you to respond.
 We’ll be right back.

-Don Francisco: Welcome backñ this is Sabado Gigante, with U.S. president Barack Obama who has kindly accepted our interview here at the White House in Washington.
+Welcome backñ this is Sabado Gigante, with U.S. president Barack Obama who has kindly accepted our interview here at the White House in Washington.
 First, the questions sent by viewers through our cameras, Mr. President.
 For example, this is a question from Emilio Flores, a Mexican worker from Chicago.

 Emilio Flores: Mr. President Obama, have you ever wondered what your life would be like without your daughters?
 What can you say to the millions of children and young adults who are growing-up without their parents’ help because their parents have been deported?